PedroChaps/RCProj-2022_2023/README.md

 ## Notes
-- After the client process starts (`./client`), commands that use the player ID will fail, because the command `start PLID` needs to be called first to set a player ID;
+- After the client process starts (`./client`), commands that use the player ID will fail, because the command `start PLID` needs to be called first to set a player ID This includes, for example, the commands "state", "hint", "play", and "guess" (note that none of these commands would make sense to invoke if no game was yet played or started);
 - To deactivate the timers, comment the lines 430 to 436 of `client/player.c` file and 1527 to 1530 of `server/GS.c`;
 - To change the time of timer, alter the macros `SOCK_TIMEOUT_SEC` and `SOCK_TIMEOUT_USEC` of `client/player.c` file, in lines 17 and 18.